OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ### Dynamic Analysis

-Compared to static analysis, dynamic analysis is applied while executing the mobile App.
-The test cases can range from investigating the file system and changes made to it on the mobile device or monitoring the communication with the endpoint while using the App.
+Compared to static analysis, dynamic analysis is applied while executing the mobile app.
+The test cases can range from investigating the file system and changes made to it on the mobile device or monitoring the communication with the endpoint while using the app.

 When we are talking about dynamic analysis of applications that rely on the HTTP(S) protocol, several tools can be used to support the dynamic analysis.
 The most important tools are so called interception proxies, like OWASP ZAP, Burp Suite Professional or Fiddler to name the most famous ones.
-An interception proxy allows the tester to have a Man-in-the-middle position, in order to read and/or modify all requests made from the App and responses made from the endpoint.
+An interception proxy allows the tester to have a Man-in-the-middle position, in order to read and/or modify all requests made from the app and responses made from the endpoint.

 #### Using a hardware device

-Different preparation steps need to be applied before a dynamic analysis of a mobile App can be started.
+Different preparation steps need to be applied before a dynamic analysis of a mobile app can be started.
 Ideally the device is rooted, as otherwise some test cases cannot be tested properly.
 See "Rooting your device" for more information.

 The available setup options for the network need to be evaluated first.
 The mobile device used for testing and the machine running the interception proxy need to be placed within the same WiFi network.
 Either an (existing) access point is used or an ad-hoc wireless network is created<sup>[3]</sup>.